Friday, June 27, 2014

 versatility, and power.
 They got larger by the year, until Ford

-Excursion party bus was marginally excessive.
+discovered the Excursion party bus was marginally excessive.
 And who can forget the Hummer H1 and H2—which had the classy distinction of glamorizing militarism in a way not seen since the Rambo Lambo?

 But